Analysis of multi-pass pumped thin-disk laser performance with measured disk deformation: Materials and methods

 \subsection{Signal photon evolution}

-Pump photon flux $(\Phi_p)$ is derived from effective pump intensity $\Phi_{p} ={I_\mathrm{eff}}/{h\nu^{(p)}}$.
+Pump photon flux $(\Phi_\mathrm{p})$ is derived from effective pump intensity $\Phi_{p} ={I^\mathrm{(p)}_\mathrm{eff}}/{h\nu^\mathrm{(p)}}$.
 We avoid updating the absorption coefficient via the local population inversion at every propagation step by precomputing a 2D effective pump absorption $\alpha_\mathrm{eff}$ from the multi-pass pump distribution and using it as the fixed input for inversion initialization, which substantially reduces computational cost and improves loop efficiency in 2D cavity propagation.
-Pump photon flux, reflecting pump saturation effect and estimated Gaussian order shown in Fig.\ref{fig_2}(a), replaces the usual single-pass intensity in the quasi-three level rate equation defined by inversion ratio $\beta=N_2/N_0$.
+Pump photon flux, reflecting pump saturation effect and estimated Gaussian order shown in Fig.\ref{fig_2}(c), replaces the usual single-pass intensity in the quasi-three level rate equation defined by population inversion ratio $\beta=N_2/N_0$.
+The experimental setup for Yb:YAG TD laser is shown in Fig. \ref{fig_2}(a).
 For quasi-three level media such as Yb:YAG, where the lower laser level lies near the ground-state and rapidly decays to it, thermal excitation partially repopulates the lower level, allowing a quasi-three level approximation~\cite{LV3}.